karatekid/karatekid.github.io/_drafts/programming_embedded_systems_review.md

 #### Chapter 14: Optimizing

+### List of Possibly useful references that they mentioned

 ### Closing Takeaways for my Future Work

 The selection of the ARCOM-viper development kit emphasized that I'm going to